HomeBlogThe ERP Modernization Dilemma: Layer vs. Replacement in 2026

 The Bottom Line

 Leading ERP vendors have an incentive to push full replacement.
+Vendors make more on new licenses.
+Consultants make more on multi-year implementations.
 But as a technology leader, your obligation is to your organization, not vendor revenue targets.

-The organizations that succeed in 2026 will be those that make decisions based on their specific circumstances, not industry trends.
+Industry data from 2025-2026 suggests that enterprise AI technology has reached a tipping point.
+The organizations that succeed will be those that make decisions based on their specific circumstances, not industry trends.

 Ready to Modernize Your ERP?